 Designed to equip students with skills to handle everyday arithmetic problems relative to a business environment and lay the foundation for other business courses including computer classes that use basic business math as examples and assignments.
 Topics include ratio, proportion, percent, interest, time value of money, markup and discounts, payroll, stocks and bonds, and depreciation.
-Prerequisite: Grade of "C" or better in MTH 60, MTH 60 equivalency met, or appropriate placement exam score.
-Credits: 3 Lecture: 3
+Prerequisite: "C" or better in MTH 60, MTH 60 equivalency met, or appropriate placement exam score.

-BA 111 APPLIED ACCOUNTING I
+APPLIED ACCOUNTING I

-Designed to acquaint students with the basic functions of the bookkeeping and accounting process: journalizing transactions into the journal, posting to the general ledger, analyzing and adjusting the ledger, preparing simple financial statements for a service business and gaining an understanding and working knowledge of the overall payroll function.
+Designed to acquaint students with the basic functions of the bookkeeping and accounting process-journalizing transactions into the journal, posting to the general ledger, analyzing and adjusting the ledger, preparing simple financial statements for a service business and gaining an understanding and working knowledge of the overall payroll function.
 No previous accounting is required.
 Recommended prerequisite: MTH 60.
-Credits: 3 Lecture: 3